sticksnleaves/hora/README.md

 * `:secure_password_field_name` - field in map or struct to check against when using `authenticate/2`

-Configuration options can be provided when including the module or when in the application configuration.
+Configuration options can be provided as application configuration:

 **Example**